adityamwagh/resnet/README.md

                         weight decay value for the optimizer if applicable -dp DATA_PATH, --data-path DATA_PATH
                         path to the dataset
-  -wp WEIGHT_PATH, --weight-path WEIGHT_PATH
-                        path to weights of the trained model -bl NO_OF_BLOCKS, --channels NO_OF_BLOCKS
+  -bl NO_OF_BLOCKS, --channels NO_OF_BLOCKS
                         number of blocks in each layer -ch NO_OF_CHANNELS, --channels NO_OF_CHANNELS